elizabeth-bing/git_flow_practice_two_truths_one_lie/two-truths.md

-## Jeremy Hunter
+## Elizabeth Bing

-- I can play the guitar.
-Lie
+- I can speak three languages.
-- I have 9 Nieces and Nephews.
+- I have a motorbike licence.
-- I am afraid of birds.

-## Peter Pakoti

-- I afraid of heights.
-Lie
-- I love coffee.
-- I play guitar.
+- My surname is not my real name.